The COVID-19 pandemic hasn’t showed signs of slowing — but it’s at least forced us into rethinking our hygiene habits.

 Step 2: Disinfecting the Home

-In a spray bottle, dilute several drops of disinfectant spray (like Dettol) with warm water, then again generously spritz the same high-contact surface areas.
+In a spray bottle, dilute several drops of cleaning and disinfection products (like Dettol), or bleach solution, with warm water, then again generously spritz the same high-contact surface areas.

 Allow around three to five seconds before wiping down each area with a microfibre cloth.
 That’s because disinfectants take time to effectively destroy germs.